rwtodd/rwtodd.github.io/_posts/2020/2020-06-27-building-perl-1.md

 them pass.
 One bug this binary has, in particular, is that you can't run a one liner... using the "-e" argument leads to a segmentation fault.
 Since it runs scripts ok, I did not try to track that issue down.
-It's not going to be the perl I use day-to-day, after all!
+It's not going to be the Perl I use day-to-day, after all!

 ## The Perl 1 Language ##

 This is what I was most interested to understand:
-*is perl version 1 anything like the perl I know?*  Looking at the test scripts, the distinctive flavor of perl is decidedly there.
+*is Perl version 1 anything like the Perl I know?*  Looking at the test scripts, the distinctive flavor of Perl is decidedly there.

 - Sigils? check.
 - Lists and hashes? check.